BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 Here is an example of how to use rotation and scaling:  https://www.babylonjs-playground.com/#XCPP9Y#22

+### Optimization

+For complex controls (like the ColorPicker for instance), you can turn on rendering cache by using `control.useBitmapCache = true`.
+This will store a cached version of the control image in order to reuse it when the GUI is updated.

 ## Controls

 A control is an abstraction of a piece of UI.
 There are two kinds of controls: